Shen Zheng 「郑深」

 Mentor: Guohao Zhang

-(WIP) Improved Online HD Map Construction using long-term and short-term memory fusion.
+Improved Online HD Map Construction using long-term and short-term memory fusion.

 Perception Software Engineer (Full-Time) at Lucid Motors